-In this lesson students will use mathematics to form a basic model of the area covered by a hurricane.
-They will evaluate the usefulness of the model for determining potential impacts on people and communities.
-They will use the model to look at the potential reach of a hurricane and use their knowledge of natural hazards to determine the limitations of the model as well.
+In this lesson, students use mathematics to form a basic model of the area covered by a hurricane.
+They evaluate the usefulness of the model for determining potential impacts on people and communities and use the model to look at the potential reach of a hurricane.
+Students use their knowledge of natural hazards to determine the limitations of the model.

 Hurricanes are large, swirling storms with winds of 119 kilometers per hour (74 mph) or higher.
 That's quicker than a cheetah can run which is the fastest animal on land.

 Hurricanes are said to be the most violent storms on Earth.
 These storms are also called by other names, such as typhoons or cyclones, depending on where they occur.
 The scientific term for these storms is “tropical cyclone.”
 Only tropical cyclones that form over the Atlantic Ocean or eastern Pacific Ocean are called "hurricanes”.
 Whatever they are called, tropical cyclones all form the same way. (see https://pmm.nasa.gov/education/articles/how-do-hurricanes-form)